 With the world's attention converging on Indian publishing, the industry has started seeing tremendous growth.
-In such a context, creating a B2B platform for publishers was thus essential and the Jaipur BookMark was conceived to run parallel to the Jaipur Literature Festival.
-In the 7 years since its inception, JBM has fast emerged as a nerve centre for the South Asian publishing industry and is the place to be for those on the lookout for an "edge" of opportunities, new ideas and fruitful collaborations.
+In such a context, creating a B2B platform for publishers became essential, and the Jaipur BookMark was conceived to run parallel to the Jaipur Literature Festival.
+In the 9 years since its inception, JBM has fast emerged as a nerve centre for the South Asian publishing industry and is the place to be for those on the lookout for an "edge" of opportunities, new ideas and fruitful collaborations.

 The invaluable sharing of experiences garnered at our literary festivals as platforms that promote, preserve and spread awareness of literature and diverse cultures was very rewarding.